projecttacoma/deqm-test-server/README.md

 with a valid kickoff endpoint URL for the `valueString`.

-The user can check the status of an $import or async $submit-data request by copying the content-location header in the response, and sending a GET request to `http://localhost:3000/<content-location-header>`.
+The user can check the status of an $import or $bulk-submit-data request by copying the content-location header in the response, and sending a GET request to `http://localhost:3000/<content-location-header>`.

 ## License

-Copyright 2021 The MITRE Corporation
+Copyright 2021-2022 The MITRE Corporation

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at